 Transport dependence

-Price logic
+Price logic by trip length

 The return on centrality changes significantly with trip length.